Centuria (manga): Chapters not yet in tankōbon format

 These chapters have yet to be published in a tankōbon volume.

 Reception

 Vanessa Piña of Screen Rant highlighted the significant influence of Berserk on Centuria, particularly praising its art and monster designs.

 The manga was nominated for the 2024 Next Manga Awards in the Best Web Manga category and ranked seventh out of 69 nominees.
 It was also nominated for the 2025 edition in the same category and ranked second.
+The series was ranked tenth in AnimeJapan's "Manga We Want to See Animated" poll in 2026.

-The series has been recommended by manga creators Tatsuki Fujimoto and Yukinobu Tatsu.
+The series has been recommended by manga creators Tatsuki Fujimoto (for whom Kuramori worked as an assistant) and Yukinobu Tatsu.